alanhkarp/SitePassword/README.md

 -----------------------------

 If you like SitePassword, please make a contribution to the [Nancy Lee Hurtt '70 Maryland Promise Scholarship](https://giving.umd.edu/giving/fund.php?name=nancy-lee-hurtt-70-maryland-promise-scholarship) or your favorite charity.

+[Developers][#developers]

+The SitePassword extension can be installed for Firefox, Safari, and most Chromium browsers using the code here.
+Simply rename the appropriate manifest file to manifest.json, and install the extension using the mechanism provided by your browser.